Why Is It So Hard to Exercise?

 “Change is hard!” says certified health behavior coach Shelly Hoefs, fitness supervisor at the Mutch Women’s Center for Health Enrichment in Sioux Falls, S.D.
 “When we try to start exercising, we think of all the excuses for not doing it and all the things that have gotten in the way before.
+If you are looking for a great gym check out this fitness review.
 Getting fit starts to seem overwhelming.
 And that makes it feel stressful.
 Before long, we don’t want to do it anymore.”

 Here are five steps to get you moving in the right direction — and keep you going.